iamcalledrob/crawshaw-sqlite/README.md

 ## Platform specific considerations

 By default it requires some pthreads DLL on Windows.
-To avoid it, supply `CGOLDFLAGS="-static"` when building your application.
+To avoid it, supply `CGO_LDFLAGS="-static"` when building your application.